 Getting a clear understanding of how much you’ll spend with TouchBistro’s POS system is tricky without speaking to them directly.
 Aside from their own hardware and software add-on costs, you’ll need to factor in that you pay per iPad account using the TouchBistro POS app.

 And while you can pay on a monthly, quarterly or annual rotation, note that after their free trial you’ll need to commit to a 12 month subscription.
-We recommend reading our full TouchBistro POS review before you choose to book a POS demo.

 With a 60-day risk free trial, Erply POS really isn’t pulling any punches when it comes to being confident in their product.